 The first point, as seen in some of our previous articles, protects borrowers from being able to pay off the reverse mortgage at the end of the loan from their remaining equity.
 This protects borrowers substantially by ensuring that they or their families don’t become burdened financially should they move or pass away.

-In Summary: Reverse Mortgages In Canada vs The U.S.A.
+In Summary: Canada vs The U.S.A.

 So you can see how the idea behind reverse mortgages in the U.S. and Canada is the same – give seniors access to the home equity they have built up in their home so they can use the funds during their retirement.
 But beyond that, the similarities start to disappear.
 The way reverse mortgages are structured in Canada give borrowers more protection, and prevent unfortunate cases of people losing their homes as was the case in the U.S. prior to 2014.

 More Help And Information About Professional Reverse Mortgage Solutions